-Wow, it is cool to look at it that way! for just $21 a day, you too can have a 6 week European Road Trip!
+Wow, it is cool to look at it that way! for just $21 a day more, you too can have a 6 week European Road Trip!

-(As of June 2015 – we have updated our Medical Insurance in Spain and tell you all about it.
+(As of October 2017 – we have updated our Medical Insurance in Spain and tell you all about it.
+We have change our insurance coverage and tell you about several other options.
 Full coverage, including dental is about $1600 / yr for the entire family of 4!)

 We were covered with both for a while, as we couldn’t cancel our travel mid-policy.
 As of the end of February 2014 our Travel insurance will lapse, so we did have a little extra expense there.
 With our Spanish insurance, we can have regular doctor and dental visits, so we felt that better suited our needs.